 Cons Don't be tempted to pop it into the bin thinking it will decompose nicely in landfill.
 These materials are designed to break down in composting conditions, not your regular recycling or bin.
 They will decompose in landfill – eventually – but it could take years.

 Tip: Look for products that state they work in home composts as some 'green' plastic wrap is only compostable in industrial conditions.

 Image credit: Sinchies.

 Brands include Kappi, Sinchies, Bare & Co, Ecopocket

 What is it and what's it made from?
 Silicone or plastic reusable 'ziplock' bags and pouches

-$RRP The Ecopocket starter pack of three pouches (1 cup, 2 cups and 6 cup sizes) retails for $19.99.
+Price The Ecopocket starter pack of three pouches retails for $16.95.

 Suggested uses Storing any fresh food that would usually be stored in a disposable zip-lock pouch.